 Print a copy or two of this marathon checklist to keep handy.
 Review it the night before the race and you’ll be more prepared than the majority of runners.

-Remember you’ve already trained and put in the hard work.
+Remember, you’ve already trained and put in the hard work by following your training regimen.
 Now that you have completed your marathon preparation, set your alarm clock, and enjoy the run!

 Did we forget something on our "Prepare For Marathon" list?
 If so, please let us know!